 Ensuring Treatment Is Safe and Effective

 ChondroFiller has a strong safety profile, with few complications reported and high tolerance.
-Good results start with the right patient selection — making sure the degree of wear and the joint are suitable.
+Good results start with the right patient selection — making sure the degree of wear and the joint are appropriate.
 The injection is carefully performed under ultrasound guidance for accurate placement.

 Conclusion